-Back in the day — at the dawn of the World Wide Web — if you had an animated GIF on your hand-coded website, you probably considered yourself pretty slick.
-The web may have morphed into engineering wizardry, but the idea behind animated GIFs remained pretty much the same.
-The popularity of relatively low-tech GIFs in the age of social media has held up nicely.
-Whereas in the old days you needed some kind of graphical program on a computer to breathe life into a series of static images and save them in the proper graphics interchange format (GIF), today the process is automated and for most non-professional applications, all you need is your smartphone.
-There are several ways to make a GIF on your iPhone from using Apple’s Live Photos to third-party apps.
-We’ll show you how it’s done.
+The World Wide Web may have morphed into engineering wizardry over the last 30 years, but the popularity of relatively low-tech animated GIFs in the age of social media has held up better than many observers may have anticipated.
+Whereas in the old days you needed a computer-based graphical program to breathe life into a series of static images, today the process is automated and for most non-professional applications — all you need is your smartphone.
+There are several ways to make a GIF on your iPhone, from using Apple’s Live Photos to third-party apps.
+We show you how it’s done.

 Use a Live Photo

 You can create GIF animations easily with Live Photos on the iPhone.
-Apple debuted Live Photos on the iPhone 6S in 2015, and among their many charms is that they can also be transformed into GIFs.
+Apple debuted Live Photos on the iPhone 6S in 2015, and among the feature’s many charms is that they can easily be transformed into GIFs.
 A Live Photo is technically a three-second video — the phone records video 1.5 seconds before you tap the shutter button to 1.5 seconds after you tap — resulting in a three-second video complete with sound.
 Here’s how to turn that into a GIF.

 - Shoot a Live Photo by launching the camera app and tapping the bulls-eye icon at the top of the screen so that it turns yellow.